TylerCode/BobaCafe/README.md

 # BobaCafe

-A boba tea mod for StarDew Valley.
+A boba tea mod for Stardew Valley.
 Credit to AGrrrlHasNoName for Idea and Art.

 ## USERS!!!
 See the Nexus Mod page for installation and usage.